13 Things People Get Wrong About Impeachment

 Impeachment does not mean a president has been found guilty of the charged offense(s)

 Many people see impeachment as a static event, rather than a complex process, according to Michael Nardi, PhD, a political consultant and president of iPublicPolicy.
 “The process is a bit confusing for most, and it is evolving,” he tells Reader’s Digest.
 “For example, the current process for President Trump is a bit different than the impeachment of President Clinton, as the U.S. House is using six committees to present evidence to the House Judiciary Committee, which will then vote to decide if this issue goes to the full House.”

 According to Pool, the U.S. constitution states that disqualifying offenses for impeachment are “treason, bribery, or other high crimes and misdemeanors.”
 While most often, charges that are levied against a president are for illegal activity, this isn’t necessarily the case.
 Still confused over what’s legal?
 Here are 18 things you think are illegal, but aren’t.

 Universal History Archive/Shutterstock

 Much of the commentary in the recent press has drawn parallels between the current political situation and American attitudes towards President Richard Nixon’s impeachment in 1974, Pool notes.
 However, Nixon announced his resignation on August 9, 1974, before any articles of impeachment were issued.
 “He likely would have been impeached and convicted if he had not resigned,” Pool explains.
 In the mood for more presidential trivia?
 Here are 52 astonishing facts you never knew about U.S. presidents.

-But two U.S. presidents have been impeached
+But three U.S. presidents have been impeached

 People other than presidents can be impeached